🌴 Peninsula Paradise · Samaná

 The Croissant Scene

 A handful of French-run bakeries on Rue Principal serve proper croissants, pain au chocolat, and strong café au lait from early morning.
 The best ones are locally loved enough that they sell out before 9am.
 Come early, order two, and eat them at a street table while watching the town wake up.
-Nothing like starting a Caribbean beach day with a genuinely good French pastry.
+Nothing like starting a Caribbean beach day with a proper French pastry.

 ☕ From 7am📍 Rue Principal